 To insert the current date into a cell, press CTRL+; (control key plus the semi-colon key).
 To insert the current time, press CTRL+SHIFT+;

 Instead of clicking the auto sum button , press ALT+= (Alt key plus the equals key).

 AutoFill in reverse

 You already know how to use AutoFill.
 If not, type January in a cell.
-With that cell selected, place your insertion point over the lower right corner until it turns into a black cross.
+With that cell selected, place your insertion point over the lower right corner, on the fill handle, until it turns into a black cross.
 Click, hold the left mouse button down, and drag down a few cells.
-When you release the mouse, you’ll see the cells filled with the appropriate months.
-However, try it in reverse and you’ll remove your AutoFill.
-With the same selected cells, go to the lower right corner and reverse the procedure by dragging into the listed months.
-You’ll see them disappear.
+When you release the mouse, you will see the cells filled with the appropriate months.
+However, try it in reverse and you will remove your AutoFill.
+With the same cells, go to the lower right corner and reverse the procedure by dragging into the listed months.
+You will see them disappear.

 To place a border around a cell or a selection range, press CTRL-SHIFT-&.